 What is the best time of year to book a villa in Italy?

 The best time to book an Italian villa depends on your preferences.
-If you want better rates, you should consider the low season, which excludes July, August, and major holidays.
+If you want better rates, consider the low season, excluding July, August, and major holidays.
 Conversely, the high season offers a vibrant atmosphere but is accompanied by higher rental prices.